 The best time for trekking in Nepal?
 In the Himalayas, the mountains dictate the weather.
-Forecasts are hard to make when giants like Mount Everest, Manaslu, Lhotse, and Annapurna are in the way of changing weather patterns.
-Regardless of the weather, trekking can be done throughout the year.
-In this blog post, the trekking seasons and the best time of the year to trek in Nepal will be explained.
+Although precise forecasts are hard to make as giants like Mount Everest, Manaslu, Lhotse, and Annapurna create their own weather patterns, there are distinct seasons that are preferable for trekking.
+Trekking in Nepal can be done throughout the year, depending what you’re looking for in an adventure like this.
+In this blog post, we will explain more about the the best time to go to Nepal for a trekking trip.

 Spring - Trekking in Nepal in March, April & May

 A preferred season for Nepal trekking is spring.
-Temperatures will be higher, the weather patterns will be more stable and the flowers will begin to bloom.
-As the climbing season for Mount Everest will commence, Everest Base Camp will be full of climbers you can chat to.
-Temperatures will vary between 16 and 23 degrees Celsius during the day.
-The warmer nights will be appreciated and there are generally less trekkers on the trails than in for example autumn.
-If you are considering the Annapurna Circuit Trek, then this is your season.
-It is your best chance to see rhododendron in full bloom and to spot the most beautiful birds.
-Another great area to explore in spring is the Langtang valley.
+Temperatures are higher, the weather patterns are more stable and the flowers begin to bloom.
+As the climbing season for Mount Everest will commence, Everest Base Camp the tea houses will be full of trekkers and climbers you can hang out with.
+Temperatures vary between 16 and 23 degrees Celsius during the day, depending on the altitude.
+The nights can still be pretty cold, especially above 4000 meters it can still dip below freezing level.
+There are slightly less trekkers on the trails than in autumn, yet spring is still considered high season.
+If you are considering the Annapurna Circuit Trek, then this is a good season to do it.
+It is your best chance to see rhododendron in full bloom and to spot a variety of beautiful birds.
+Another great area to explore in spring is the Langtang Valley, straight north from Kathmandu.

 Summer - Trekking in Nepal June, July & August.